 South Korea Shares May Extend Friday's Gains

-(RTTNews) - The South Korea stock market on Friday ended the two-day slide in which it had slipped more than 15 points or 0.6 percent.
-Now at a one-year closing high, the KOSPI sits just above the 2,600-point plateau and it's tipped to open in the green again on Monday.
+(RTTNews) - The South Korea stock market moved back to the upside again on Friday, one session after ending the three-day winning streak in which it had advanced more than 45 points or 1.8 percent.
+The KOSPI now sits just above the 2,650-point plateau and it may tick higher again on Monday.

-The global forecast for the Asian markets is broadly positive on solid U.S. employment data and easing fears of recession.
-The European and U.S. markets were up and the Asian markets are expected to open in similar fashion.
+The global forecast for the Asian markets is cautiously optimistic ahead of this week's Federal Reserve's meeting.
+The European markets were slightly lower and the U.S. markets were slightly higher and the Asian bourses are tipped to follow the latter lead.

-The KOSPI finished sharply higher on Friday following gains from the financial shares, technology stocks, chemical companies and industrials.
+The KOSPI finished sharply higher on Friday following gains from the financial shares, technology stocks and industrials.

-Among the actives, Shinhan Financial collected 0.72 percent, while KB Financial and S-Oil both improved 1.39 percent, Hana Financial strengthened 1.59 percent, Samsung Electronics jumped 1.83 percent, Samsung SDI advanced 0.99 percent, LG Electronics perked 0.08 percent, Naver rose 0.25 percent, LG Chem soared 4.95 percent, Lotte Chemical increased 0.90 percent, SK Innovation rallied 2.01 percent, POSCO soared 4.29 percent, SK Telecom shed 0.41 percent, KEPCO fell 0.31 percent, Hyundai Mobis gained 0.68 percent, Hyundai Motor climbed 1.01 percent, Kia Motors accelerated 1.19 percent and SK Hynix was unchanged.
+Among the actives, Shinhan Financial collected 1.13 percent, while KB Financial rallied 2.06 percent, Hana Financial jumped 1.69 percent, Samsung Electronics lost 0.39 percent, Samsung SDI improved 0.82 percent, LG Electronics spared 1.55 percent, SK Hynix skyrocketed 5.20 percent, LG Chem spiked 2.04 percent, Lotte Chemical tumbled 2.92 percent, S-Oil shed 0.40 percent, SK Innovation increased 1,21 percent, POSCO strengthened 1.55 percent, SK Telecom sank 0.71 percent, KEPCO skidded 1.19 percent, Hyundai Mobis gained 1.14 percent, Hyundai Motor perked 0.20 percent, Kia Motors accelerated 1.84 percent and Naver was unchanged.

-The lead from Wall Street is solid as the major averages opened higher on Friday and accelerated as the day progressed, ending near session highs.
+The lead from Wall Street suggests mild upside as the major averages opened firmly higher on Friday, slumped midday but ticked back into the green to end slightly higher.

-Positive sentiment was also generated in reaction to news the Senate voted to pass the bill raising the U.S. debt ceiling late Thursday night, and President Joe Biden has since made it official with his signature.
+The lackluster performance on Wall Street came as traders continued to look ahead to the Federal Reserve's monetary policy announcement on Wednesday.

-The passage of the bill eliminated the threat of a potentially disastrous default by the U.S. government, which had been hanging over the markets in recent weeks.
+Thursday's report showing initial jobless claims jumped to their highest level since October 2021 last week added to the optimism about the Fed pausing its interest rate hikes.

-Oil prices rallied on Friday, extending gains from the previous session following the passage of the debt ceiling bill and amid speculation OPEC may announce a cut in production.
-West Texas Intermediate Crude oil futures for July ended higher by $1.64 or 2.3 percent at $71.74 a barrel.
+Crude oil prices slumped again on Friday, extending losses from the previous session on concerns about the outlook for demand ahead of several key central bank meetings this week.
+West Texas Intermediate for July delivery fell $1.12 or 1.6 percent to $70.17 a barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!